inspec/inspec-k8s/docs-chef-io/content/inspec/resources/k8s_rbac_cluster_roles.md

 : Metadata of the cluster roles.

 `creation_timestamps`
-: Creation Timestamp pf the cluster roles.
+: Creation timestamp of the cluster roles.

 ## Examples